agileadam/drupal-update-tasker/README.md

 This is a python script that scans a server for sites that need Drupal updates, and creates a task in Active Collab for each update required.

-*The first time you run the script you should run it with the -h or --help option.*

 # Requirements

 * Drush